|

 Justice.

-With Georgia's
+With Georgia's declaration of

-put forward candidates.
+forward candidates.
 The Mensheviks were returned to power with an

 overwhelming majority.
 Out of 505,477 votes cast, they polled 409,766, giving